Free Action Plan Template Download: Google Sheets, Excel, Word, and PDF

 Step 3: Set Your Review Schedule

 Every template includes a Review Schedule section at the bottom.
 Update this with your specific review dates.
 The default is weekly check-ins with a mid-point review.
-For plans under 30 days, consider daily or every-other-day check-ins.
+For plans under 30 days, consider daily check-ins.
 For plans over 6 months, biweekly is sufficient.
-The key is consistency: pick a cadence and stick to it.

 Step 4: Share With Your Team

-For Google Sheets: use the Share button to grant edit access to task owners and view access to stakeholders.
+For Google Sheets: use the Share button to grant edit access to task owners.
 For Excel: save to a shared drive or SharePoint.
-For Word or PDF: email the document with a clear subject line like “[ACTION] Q2 Revenue Action Plan - Review by Friday.”
+For Word or PDF: email the document with a clear subject line.
+Share within 24 hours and ask each person to confirm they understand their tasks.

 Template Type Quick Reference